sacheendra/appbase-apidoc/README.md

 The same `Appbase` reference, to allow chaining of set methods

 ### destroy()
-Delete the whole object, references to this object in other objects will be deleted on read.
+Delete the whole object, references to this object in other objects will be removed as well.

 #### Usage
 ```javascript